A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Cusco, the Imperial City of the Sun

+Arrive in Cusco.
 A 15-minute ride takes you to the Old Town Cusco.
-After check-in at hotel, enjoy free time in the city.
-Don't forget to drink a plenty of water and coca tea for better acclimating to the altitude.
-Overnight in a hotel located within the walking distance from the Plaza de Armas, the main square of Cusco.
+After check-in at the hotel, enjoy free time in the city.
+Don't forget to drink plenty of water and coca tea to help you acclimate to the altitude.
+Overnight in a hotel located within walking distance from the Plaza de Armas, the main square of Cusco.

 Jun 23, Tue